Nursing Jurisprudence and Ethics for Texas

 - Respect the client’s right to privacy by protecting confidential information unless required or allowed by law to disclose the information

-- Obtain instruction and supervision as necessary when implementing nursing procedures and practices
+- Obtain instruction and supervision as necessary

 - Make a reasonable effort to obtain orientation/training for competency when encountering new equipment and technology or unfamiliar care situations